vishalmakhiijani/nutrition-scanner/README.md

 # NutriTrack

 **NutriTrack** is an Android app designed to help users make healthier food choices.
 By scanning barcodes, the app fetches and displays detailed nutritional information and NutriScore ratings from Open Food Facts.
-Users can easily access data such as energy content, fat, and sugar levels, along with product images, all on the go.
+Users can easily access data such as energy content, fat, sugar levels, and product images on the go.

 ## Features

-- **Barcode Scanning**: Scan barcodes quickly to retrieve product information.
+- **Barcode Scanning**: Scan barcodes to retrieve product information.
 - **Nutritional Info**: View details like energy, fat, sugar content, and more.
-- **NutriScore Display**: See the NutriScore to easily gauge the healthiness of products.
+- **NutriScore Display**: See the NutriScore to gauge the healthiness of products easily.
 - **Product Images**: Visual representation of the scanned products.
 - **Smooth UI**: User-friendly interface with seamless navigation.